beta-j/TryHackMe-Rooms/Snort Challenge - The Basics.md

 >
 >What is the name of the required option:

 Once again we are looking for a _logical_ error here.
 This time the rule seems to work fine and even gives us some detections on the first run.
-However wehn we look inside `local-7.rules` we can see that the rule is missing a `msg`.
+However when we look inside `local-7.rules` we can see that the rule is missing a `msg`.
 This will still produce matches but the alerts will contain no information.
 The rule is looking for the hex value `2E 68 74 6D 6C` which translates to `.html`.
 So we can add a suitably descriptive message to it:
 ```dircolors
 alert tcp any any <> any 80  (msg:".html file detected"; content:"|2E 68 74 6D 6C|"; sid: 100001; rev:1;)